 The following steps are only necessary if you are using a FRITZ!Box as the wireless router and you adjusted the Wi-Fi settings of the FRITZ!Box:

-Note:In the factory settings, the FRITZ!Box already uses the ideal Wi-Fi settings, evaluates the Wi-Fi environment and the quality of the connection of the wireless devices connected to it, automatically selects the current ideal Wi-Fi channel settings, and steers wireless devices to whichever frequency band is best.
+Note:In the factory settings, the FRITZ!Box already uses the ideal Wi-Fi settings, evaluates the Wi-Fi environment and the quality of the connection of the wireless devices connected to it at regular intervals, automatically selects the current ideal Wi-Fi channel settings, and steers wireless devices to whichever frequency band is best.

 - Click "Wi-Fi" in the FRITZ!Box user interface.

 - Click "Wi-Fi Channel" ("Radio Channel") in the "Wi-Fi" ("Wireless") menu.